These maple glazed salmon rice bowls are maple syrup and soy glazed salmon, with sautèed spinach and rice.

+These maple glazed salmon bowls combine salmon with lots of spinach and rice for both hearty and delicious bowl.
+The sauce is a simple combination of lime juice, maple syrup and soy sauce and cooks up super quickly on the stove-top.
 Once cooked, this easy sauce is used to glaze the salmon as it cooks, to slightly flavour the spinach and to spoon over the salmon once cooked.
 And you’ll even have a bit left for the rice.

-Maple Soy Salmon Bowls
+Get the Recipe: Maple Glazed Salmon Rice Bowls

 - 1 cup jasmine or basmati rice